Frequently Asked Questions

 To submit an appeal you must:

-- Read the guidance notes on the Corporate and Academic Services webpages.
+- Read the guidance notes on the Academic Services webpages.

 - Enter the Appeal Submission Site and read the information carefully.